kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: SchedulerPreemptionForPodResize
-  - Components depending on the feature gate: kube-apiserver, kube-scheduler
+  - Components depending on the feature gate: kube-apiserver, kube-scheduler, kubelet

 ###### Does enabling the feature change any default behavior?